wkolowski/Type-Theory-Wishlist/README.md

 ## [Recursive Families](Induction/IndicesThatCompute) <a id="recursive-families"></a> [↩](#toc)

+We have previously seen how to define `Vec` as an inductive family, but this is not the only way.
 Consider an alternative representation of vectors, defined by recursion on the index `n`.

 ```
 RVec (#A : Type) : Nat -> Type